ZagoPedro/ZagoPedro/README.md

 :small_orange_diamond: working in the company EJComp

-:small_orange_diamond: working in the Software Testing department of the city hall of Presidente Prudente
+:small_orange_diamond: working in the Software Testing laboratory of the city hall of Presidente Prudente

 ------------------------------------------------------------------------------------------